cratesland/cronexpr/README.md

 ## Who is using `cronexpr`?

-The original purpose of this library is to be used in [supporting `CREATE TASK` in ScopeDB](https://www.scopedb.io/reference/stmt-ddl#create-task).
+The original purpose of this library is to be used in [supporting `CREATE JOB` in ScopeDB](https://docs.scopedb.io/reference/stmt-ddl/#create-job).

 If you are using `cronexpr` in your project, please feel free to open a PR to add your project to this list.